Artist: Auguste Rodin (French, Paris 1840–1917 Meudon)

 Dimensions: confirmed (wt. on pallet): 48 3/4 × 31 1/8 × 25 3/8 in., 914 lb.
 (123.8 × 79.1 × 64.5 cm, 414.6 kg)

 Credit Line: Gift of Thomas F. Ryan, 1910

-Originally modeled for The Gates of Hell, where it was apparently intended to illustrate a poem from Baudelaire's The Flowers of Evil, this group was abandoned in the final version of The Gates.
-Rodin gave it a second existence with a title inspired by a story from Ovid's Metamorphoses.
-The body of Eurydice is recognizable as that of one of the anguished figures that occupy the lintel of The Gates on the left of the Thinker, and it exemplifies Rodin's propensity for exploring the multiple interpretations that a single form can be made to yield.
-This marble was purchased by Charles T. Yerkes about 1893, beginning what would prove to be more than a century of private collecting of Rodin's sculpture in America.
+Originally modeled for The Gates of Hell, where it was apparently intended to illustrate a poem from Baudelaire's Les Fleurs du Mal, this group was abandoned by Rodin in the final version of The Gates but given a second existence under the present title.
+The figure of Eurydice is recognizable as that of the Martyr and exemplifies Rodin's propensity for exploring the multiple interpretations of a single form.